"Researchers have taken another step toward identifying a biomarker for diffuse axonal injury (DAI) in patients with a concussion.

 - Your doctor may change your dose of Kuvan depending on how you respond to treatment.

-- Take Kuvan 1 time each day with food.
+- Take Kuvan 1 time each day with a meal.
 It is best to take Kuvan at the same time each day.

 - Kuvan comes as a tablet and powder for oral solution.

-- You can swallow Kuvan tablets whole or dissolve the tablets in water or apple juice before taking.
+- You can swallow Kuvan tablets whole or dissolve the tablets in water or apple juice.
+You may also crush the tablets and mix in a small amount of soft food, such as apple sauce or pudding before taking.

-- Kuvan powder for oral solution should be dissolved in water or apple juice before taking.
+- Kuvan powder for oral solution should be dissolved in water or apple juice.
+You may also mix the powder for oral solution in a small amount of soft food, such as apple sauce or pudding before taking.

-- See the “Instructions for Use” at the end of this Patient Information leaflet for information about the correct way to dissolve and take a dose of Kuvan tablets or Kuvan powder for oral solution.
+- See the detailed “Instructions for Use” that comes with Kuvan for information about the correct way to dissolve and take a dose of Kuvan tablets or Kuvan powder for oral solution.

 - It is not possible to know if Kuvan will work for you until you start taking Kuvan.
 Your doctor will check your blood Phe levels when you start taking Kuvan to see if the medicine is working.